1. Indoor Activities:

 2. Walking Trails:

 When the weather plays ball, winter can be the perfect time to explore the great outdoors.
-The region’s top walking trails include those found on Sanctuary Mountain Maungatautari, The Mangapohue Natural Bridge, Mt Te Aroha and many more great Waikato Walks.
+The region’s top walking trails include those found on Sanctuary Mountain Maungatautari, Marokopa Falls (pictured), Mt Te Aroha and many more great Waikato Walks.
 Search the many walks on offer here.

 3. Underground Wonders: